The Nature of Light

 - Blackbody radiation.
 One of the ﬁnal problems of late nineteenth century physics was to explain the spectral distribution of energy emitted by a “blackbody.”
 Attempts to do this using Maxwell’s concept of electromagnetic radiation led to the prediction that a blackbody would emit an inﬁnite amount of energy as the frequency increased.
 This unphysical result was called “the ultraviolet catastrophe.”

 - Planck: The idea that light is quantized.
-Max Planck was able to derive the
+Max Planck was able to derive

-comes in discrete packages, or “quanta.”
+light comes in discrete packages, or “quanta.”
 He had to assume that the energy

 of each light quantum is proportional to its frequency

 The proportionality constant , which occurs both in this equation and in Planck’s formula for the energy distribution of blackbody radiation, was a free parameter that was adjusted so that Planck’s blackbody spectrum would ﬁt the measurements.
 The parameter is now called Planck’s constant and is one of the fundamental physical constants.
 Planck himself could not say why the radiation in the blackbody cavity should come in discrete pieces and, at the time, he thought that this assumption was perhaps just “a mathematical artiﬁce.”
 Planck received the 1918 Nobel Prize in Physics for this work; the Nobel citation credits him with the “discovery of energy quanta.”
 His discovery was the beginning of modern physics.